-The Company has a series of warrants outstanding (collectively the "Warrants"), which include: (i) warrants (the "Private Placement Warrants") originally issued in connection the Company's initial public offering (the "Company IPO") to purchase up to 7,120,000 shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock"), issuable upon the exercise, at an exercise price of \$11.50 per share; (ii) warrants issued in connection with the Closing of the Business Combination to purchase up to 1,780,000 shares of our Common Stock issuable upon the exercise, at an exercise price of \$11.50 per share; (iii) warrants (the "Public Warrants") issued in connection with the Company IPO to purchase up to 17,250,000 shares of Common Stock, at an exercise price of \$11.50 per share, of the public warrants.
-We receive no capital until the Warrants are exercised, which do not expire until 2028.
+The Company has a series of warrants outstanding (collectively the "Warrants"), which include: (i) warrants (the "Private Placement Warrants") originally issued in connection the Company's initial public offering (the "Company IPO") to purchase up to 7,120,000 shares of the Company's common stock, par value \$0.0001 per share (the "Common Stock"), issuable upon the exercise, at an exercise price of \$11.50 per share; (ii) warrants issued in connection with the Closing of the Business Combination to purchase up to 1,780,000 shares of our Common Stock issuable upon the exercise, at an exercise price of \$11.50 per share; (iii) warrants (the "Public Warrants") issued in connection with the Company IPO to purchase up to 17,250,000 shares of Common Stock, at an exercise price of \$11.50 per share; (iii) warrants (the "Public Warrants") issued in connection with the Company IPO to purchase up to 17,250,000 shares of Common Stock, at an exercise price of \$11.50 per share; (iii) warrants (the "Public Warrants") issued in connection with the Warrants are exercised, which do not expire until 2028.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."